hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 #### Arguments

-* `monitors` - (Required) Monitors is a collection of Ceph monitors For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it
+* `monitors` - (Required) Monitors is a collection of Ceph monitors.
+For more info see https://github.com/kubernetes/examples/tree/master/volumes/cephfs/#how-to-use-it.
-* `path` - (Optional) Used as the mounted root, rather than the full Ceph tree, default is /
+* `path` - (Optional) Used as the mounted root, rather than the full Ceph tree, default is /.
 * `read_only` - (Optional) Whether to force the read-only setting in VolumeMounts.
 Defaults to `false` (read/write).
-For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it
+For more info see https://github.com/kubernetes/examples/tree/master/volumes/cephfs/#how-to-use-it.
-* `secret_file` - (Optional) The path to key ring for User, default is /etc/ceph/user.secret For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it
+* `secret_file` - (Optional) The path to key ring for User, default is /etc/ceph/user.secret.
+For more info see https://github.com/kubernetes/examples/tree/master/volumes/cephfs/#how-to-use-it.
-* `secret_ref` - (Optional) Reference to the authentication secret for User, default is empty.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it. see [secret_ref](#secret_ref) for more details.
+* `secret_ref` - (Optional) Reference to the authentication secret for User, default is empty. sFor more info see https://github.com/kubernetes/examples/tree/master/volumes/cephfs/#how-to-use-it. see [secret_ref](#secret_ref) for more details.
 * `user` - (Optional) User is the rados user name, default is admin.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it
+For more info see https://github.com/kubernetes/examples/tree/master/volumes/cephfs/#how-to-use-it.

 ### `cinder`

 #### Arguments

 * `fs_type` - (Optional) Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-For more info see http://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+For more info see https://github.com/kubernetes/examples/blob/master/mysql-cinder-pd/README.md#mysql-installation-with-cinder-volume-plugin.
 * `read_only` - (Optional) Whether to force the read-only setting in VolumeMounts.
 Defaults to false (read/write).
-For more info see http://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+For more info see https://github.com/kubernetes/examples/blob/master/mysql-cinder-pd/README.md#mysql-installation-with-cinder-volume-plugin.
 * `volume_id` - (Required) Volume ID used to identify the volume in Cinder.
-For more info see http://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+For more info see https://github.com/kubernetes/examples/blob/master/mysql-cinder-pd/README.md#mysql-installation-with-cinder-volume-plugin.

 ### `csi`